mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Linux/readme.md

 Despite its many benefits, Linux is not without its drawbacks.

-One of the biggest problems is that it can be difficult to use for people who are not familiar with it.
+One of the biggest problems is that it can be challenging to use for people who are not familiar with it.

 There are not as many software applications available for Linux as there are for Windows.